On the sectional category of subgroup inclusions and Adamson cohomology theory

 where $\partial$ is the boundary operator of the long exact sequence of homotopy groups of the pair $(EG_n, EG_{n-1})$ and can be identified as the corresponding epimorphism over the kernel of the $n$-differential in the cellular chain complex via the Hurewicz isomorphisms.
 The obstruction cocycle associated to $\rho$ is defined as

 By hypothesis and the previous proposition, we conclude $\rho^*$ is trivial in degree~$n$.
-Naturality of the Hurewicz ismorphism implies that the obstruction class lives in the image of $\rho^n$ and therefore it must be zero.
-By dimensional reasons, the map $\rho$ can be then extended to the whole space $EG$.
+Naturality of the Hurewicz isomorphism implies that the obstruction class lives in the image of $\rho^n$ and therefore it must be zero.
+The Eilenberg-Ganea theorem (\cite[Theorem 1]{EG65}, also \cite[Theorem 7.1]{Brown82}) states that $\cd(G) = n$ implies the existence of a $n$-dimensional $EG$ thus, by dimensional reasons, the map $\rho$ can be then extended to the whole space $EG$.
 Consequently, $\secat(H \hookrightarrow G) \leq n-1$ by Theorem \ref{thm:secat_FGLO_char}.

 \end{proof}

 \textbf{Acknowledgements.} The first author has been supported by the National Science Centre grant 2015/19/B/ST1/01458.
 The second and third authors have been supported by the National Science Centre grant 2016/21/P/ST1/03460 within the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 665778.